 2. The Changing of the Guards: Glorified Marching Band

 The 11:00 am changing of the guards at Buckingham Palace is likewise a bit of a yawn.
 It’s an elaborate, precisely-timed game of tag — in one door and out the other.
 Billed as an ancient ritual, it’s really just a marching band.

 Plus, to see the marchers, you’ll have to start queueing up 1.5-2 hours in advance to be anywhere near the gate.
 Your time is generally better spent elsewhere.
 Snap a photo and move on.

-Instead, if you're in Westminster, head over to the Horse Guards Parade along Whitehall.
-It's a nice alternative to the vastly more crowded changing of the guards at Buckingham Palace.
-The dashing men on horseback are the queen's bodyguards.
+Instead, if you’re in Westminster, head over to the Horse Guards Parade along Whitehall.
+There’s also a changing of the guard ceremony there.
+It’s a nice alternative to crowds at Buckingham Palace.

 To be sure, you do get a decent view of London from the Eye.
 The view is most beautiful in the late afternoon or early evening at sunset.
 So go then, if you’re really determined to ride the Eye.
 As a bonus, the usually massive queues for the Eye subside later in the day.

 For spectacular views that are free, head to the Sky Garden, on the 43rd floor of London’s “walkie talkie” building on Fenchurch Street.
 It’s billed as London’s “highest public garden.”
 All you need to do is pre-book your free viewing.